 The Duino Prize in Composition

-What to submit: An original chamber work, not more than 10 minutes, that uses instruments/voices from this list: violin, viola, cello, baritone voice, soprano, and piano.
+What to submit: An original chamber work, not more than 10 minutes, that uses instruments/voices from this list: violin, viola, cello, baritone voice, soprano, and/or piano.

 Where to submit: Eligible composers may send scores (with recordings, if available) to email@example.com. pdfs and mp3s only, please.

-The winner will be announced by May 15, 2014.
+The winner will be announced by May 15, 2015.
 The prize money is offered as a scholarship in addition to any other scholarship the winner may receive.
 If no suitable work is submitted, IMFA reserves the right not to award a prize.
 Questions?
-Please contact Brooke Joyce (firstname.lastname@example.org).
+Please contact Steve Smith (firstname.lastname@example.org).